fhex01/fhex01.github.io/_posts/2025-07-03-targeted-timeroasting.md

 ![image](https://github.com/user-attachments/assets/58d65da2-c61d-4c96-8e99-b72613b9ce21)

 **The initial bypass techniques are more or less feasible depending on the situation.** What I’d like to discuss with you now is the idea of **hooking the DLL directly**.
-However, in order to do that, we’ll first need to **identify the exact function we want to target**. **Let’s dive into the world of reverse engineering.** **The first thing to do is identify where the DLL is located on the domain controller.** An important and interesting point to note is that **this DLL is only present on domain controllers**, and only when the **Active Directory Domain Services (AD DS)** role is installed. **On domain controllers**, the DLL is located at `C:\Windows\System32\ntdsai.dll` by default.
+However, in order to do that, we’ll first need to **identify the exact function we want to target**. **Let’s dive into the world of reverse engineering.** **The first thing to do is identify where the DLL is located on the domain controller.** An important and interesting point to note is that **this DLL is only present on domain controllers**.
+The DLL is located at `C:\Windows\System32\ntdsai.dll`.

 ![image](https://github.com/user-attachments/assets/87f31514-a32a-4af2-90be-57b476b4338b)

-**Let’s copy it, and begin our descent into hell.**

 **Ultimately, after some analysis, we realized we won’t be able to go much further.** **The prerequisites are far too heavy and complex** for such a simple attack.
-The idea was mainly to show you my **methodology**, and to offer a new perspective on this attack.

 ![image](https://github.com/user-attachments/assets/0e5e5858-7c92-4850-a80d-cf18194e8b55)